 The goal is not speed at all costs.
 The goal is progress without interruption.

-That’s how successful renovations happen in New York City.
+That is how successful renovations happen in New York City.